 1.4 For participants less than 18 years of age, parents or guardians must read, understand and sign the waivers.

 Section 2 Teams

 2.1 All team members must be registered.

-2.2 A person shall be a registered team member of only one team.
-However, team members of cancer-survivor teams may be registered on their survivor team and one additional team.
-The Lake Bemidji Dragon Boat Festival may allow other exceptions at its discretion.
+2.2 A person shall be a registered team member of only one team per day.
+The Lake Bemidji Dragon Boat Festival may allow exceptions at its discretion.

 2.3 Each team must race with a minimum of 16 paddlers per boat.

 2.4 A registered team member must be listed on the team roster by the Team Manager, have signed the required waiver, and submitted the waiver to be filed by the Team Manager with the Lake Bemidji Dragon Boat Festival.